zhaojj2209/tp/docs/UserGuide.md

 ### 4.6 Bookmark Income

-Fine<span>$<span><span>$<span>e's Bookmark Income feature is used to store incomes that the user receives frequently, such as monthly salary or stipend for being a teaching assistant.
+A **bookmark income** is a template that allows you to create incomes that you make frequently, such as monthly salary or stipend for being a teaching assistant.
-The user will then be able to edit, delete and convert a bookmark income to conveniently add it into Fine\\$\\$e's incomes list.
+You can convert a bookmark income repeatedly to create as many incomes as you want, and the created incomes will automatically be added to Fine<span>$</span><span>$</span>e's incomes list.

+To help you manage your finances, Fine\$\$e records the following information about each of your bookmark incomes:
+1. **Title**: A descriptive title, to remind you what the bookmark income is about.
+1. **Amount**: How much money you will receive each time you convert the bookmark income into an income.
+1. **Categories**: Any number of categories, to help you group related incomes together.

 ![Overview Bookmark Income Panel](images/userguide/bookmark/AnnotatedBookmarkIncomeOverview.png)